|

 - Timed NANU-based warning flags are included

-- Multiple file formats are available, including SP3c, RINEX Navigation, and internal GIPSY
+- Multiple file formats are available, including SP3c, RINEX Navigation, and GIPSY

 - The prediction files are available through sFTP from multiple redundant servers